microsoft/openshift-rhsummit-lab/labDocs/Part0.md

 have the option of converting your Azure Pass susbcription to one of the paid options at the expiration time, or you can just let it expire.

-You will need a Microsoft Account to sign up for the Azure Pass.
+You will need a personal Microsoft Account to sign up for the Azure Pass.
 The Microsoft Account is required to access Azure services.

 > NOTE: